markNZed/processism-react-three/storyboard.md

 Dear Reviewer,

-Thank you for taking the time to review this draft storyboard for an animated presentation on Processism.
-This presentation aims to introduce the general adult public, particularly those in Western countries, to the complex and often abstract concepts of Processism.
-Processism offers a dynamic alternative to essentialist thinking, emphasizing the continuous evolution of entities and relationships rather than fixed, unchanging essences.
+Thank you for taking the time to review this draft storyboard for an animated presentation on Process Philosophy.
+This presentation aims to introduce the general adult public, particularly those in Western countries, to the complex and often abstract concepts of Process Philosophy.
+Process Philosophy offers a dynamic alternative to essentialist thinking, emphasizing the continuous evolution of entities and relationships rather than fixed, unchanging essences.

 The primary goal of this presentation is to build a visual language that makes these abstract concepts accessible and engaging.
-The presentation incorporates real-life examples and interactive elements to foster a deeper understanding of Processism.
+The presentation incorporates real-life examples and interactive elements to foster a deeper understanding of Process Philosophy.
 The final product will be wrapped in an app that allows users to pause the presentation and discuss key points with a chatbot, creating opportunities for reflection and deeper engagement.

 This presentation is tailored for a general adult audience.
 However, given the abstract nature of some concepts, this approach aims to ground the audience in familiar territory before challenging them with more complex notions.